almajeas/RHITMobile-Android/README.md

 Android projects need to be signed in order to run on any device, and during development, applications are typically signed with a debug key and is specific to each installation of the SDK.
 For official releases of the application, a generated signing key is used (which for security reasons, is not included in this repository).

 This signing key is needed to generate the maps API key, which is used to allow the device to download and display Google Maps.
 Instructions for obtaining a Maps API Key can be found [here](http://code.google.com/android/add-ons/google-apis/mapkey.html).
+The Maps API Key can be configured by modifying the `maps_api_key` string in `res/values/values.xml`.

 ### Build Number

 Each released build of RHITMobile should have a build number higher than any previously used build number.
 This number can be set in the `AndroidManifest.xml` file in the two relevant project folders (`RHITMobile` and `BetaManager`).
 The value that needs to be changed is the `android:versionCode` attribute of the `manifest` element.
-Leaving the value set to 0 will permanently disable all BetaManager functionality.
+Setting the value to 0 will permanently disable all BetaManager functionality.

-# From the command line
+### From the command line

 Building from the command requires the Android SDK to be installed, as described above.
 Apache's [Ant](http://ant.apache.org/) is also required to build the project.